Pagan's Motorcycle Club: Criminal activities

+Along with the Bandidos, the Hells Angels and the Outlaws, the Pagans are classified by various law enforcement agencies in the United States as one of the "big four" motorcycle gangs.
+The Pagans have traditionally been considered the smallest of the "big four".
+The Pagans are also the only "big four" club which is based solely in the United States and has no presence internationally.
+The Department of Justice classifies the club as an "outlaw motorcycle gang" (OMG) and contends that Pagans members are involved in the distribution of drugs such as cocaine, methamphetamine, marijuana and PCP, as well as violent crimes directed at rival gangs including arson, assault, bombing, extortion and murder.

+The Pagans have been linked to La Cosa Nostra crime families in Philadelphia, Pittsburgh, New York and New Jersey.
+The club also utilizes puppet clubs, affiliated street gangs and female associates to carry out retail drug distribution.
+The Pagans have been involved in rivalries with various other motorcycle gangs, most notably a longrunning feud with the Hells Angels.

 Florida

-On March 4, 1974, seventeen-year-old Amy Billig disappeared near her home in Coconut Grove, Florida.
-Billig's fate remained unknown for at least 24 years, until in 1998 Paul Branch, a former Pagans member, revealed in a deathbed confession that on the day of her disappearance she had been abducted, drugged, raped and murdered.
-According to Branch, Billig's body was dumped in the surrounding Everglades, though it has never been found.
+On March 5, 1974, seventeen-year-old Amy Billig disappeared near her home in Coconut Grove, Florida.
+Billig's fate remained unknown for at least 24 years, until in 1998 Paul Branch, a former Pagans member, revealed in a deathbed confession that on the day of her disappearance she had been abducted, drugged, raped, and murdered.
+According to Branch, Billig's body was dumped in the surrounding Everglades, though her body has never been found.
 Billig's case received national media attention, including features on Unsolved Mysteries and America's Most Wanted.

 On 15 May 2021, the Pagans got in a bar room fight with locals at Stripes Bar & Grill in Navarre, Florida.
 Two days later a Rich Urban Bikers (RUBS) motorcycle was set on fire in front of Stripes.
-The Santa Rosa County Sheriff's Office has been conducting an investigation with at least five Pagans and local arrested or wanted.
+The Santa Rosa County Sheriff's Office has been conducting an investigation with at least five Pagans and locals arrested or wanted.

-Pittsburgh

-In 1985, then boss Daniel (Danny the Deacon) Zwibel of the Pagans was indicted on RICO charges alongside co-defendants James Burke and Eugene (Nick the Blade) Gesuale who was the infamous “Pittsburgh connection” in the movie Goodfellas.